Kitten born with two faces in Oregon named Biscuit and Gravy

 Unfortunately, Biscuit and Gravy won't survive for very long as a result of its birth defect.

-In the meantime, the King family said they will give the kitten as much love as possible and share Biscuit and Gravy's story online.
+In the meantime, the King family said they will give the kitten as much love as possible and share Biscuits and Gravy's story online.

 Kitten born with two faces in Oregon named Biscuit and Gravy